laurendudgeon/restwebsite/README.md

 # restwebsite
-Website to learn JavaScript fundamentals
+Website to learn React, JavaScript, HTML, and CSS fundamentals.